eclipse-archived/codewind-docs/docs/_documentations/remotedeploy-vscode.md

 ![Name Connection](./images/remotevs/connectionName.png)

 3\.
-Complete the three required fieldsLGatekeeper URL, developer username, and developer password, and then save.
+Complete the three required fields: Gatekeeper URL, developer username, and developer password, and then save.

 ![Required Fields](./images/remotevs/connectionCreds.png)

 The IDE validates the connection and adds it to the Codewind panel:

 ![Validate settings](./images/remotevs/connectionAdded.png)